-The dog meat trade in China is, to a significant degree, facilitated by crime, as most of the animals are stolen pets and strays grabbed from the backyards and streets.
+The dog and cat meat trade in China is, to a significant degree, facilitated by crime, as most of the animals are stolen pets and strays grabbed from backyards and streets.
 Detection and convictions are extremely rare.

 Transport to slaughterhouses and markets entails being crammed into wire cages and driven for hours or days to the animals’ destination.
 They’re often sick or injured, and many die en route from dehydration, shock, suffocation and heatstroke.
 Those who survive the journey are then beaten to death, sold and served.
 China has no animal cruelty laws.

 HSI is one of the leading global organizations working in China to end the grisly dog meat trade.
-With 10 million dogs a year suffering in China’s dog meat trade, it is simply impossible to rescue the way out of this barbaric business, which is why rescue is only one aspect of HSI’s work in China.
-Our multi-faceted strategy in China focuses on supporting the work of 35+ Chinese animal protection groups in 24 cities campaigning, delivering public education, and providing hands-on rescue efforts.
+With millions of dogs and cats a year suffering in China, it is simply impossible to rescue our way out of this barbaric business, which is why rescue is only one aspect of HSI’s work in China.
+Our multi-faceted strategy in China focuses on supporting the work of Chinese animal protection groups and shelters across China who are campaigning, delivering public education, and providing hands-on rescue efforts.
 Our Chinese partners avoid buying dogs because no matter how well meaning, it risks the unintended consequence of bolstering the demand and supply.

-HSI was instrumental in launching China Animal Protection Power, a team of activists who liaise with local police to pull over trucks jammed with dogs and cats on their way to slaughter.
+Since 2015, HSI has supported the rescue of more than 5,000 dogs and cats from the meat trade by working in partnership with our Chinese activist and shelter partners such as China Animal Protection Power and Vshine.
+Chinese activists liaise with local police to pull over trucks jammed with dogs and cats on their way to slaughter, or work with law enforcement when illegal dog slaughterhouses are discovered.
 These animals are largely illegally acquired and illegally transported across provincial borders without the required paperwork.
 As many of the animals are sick or injured, HSI supporters’ donations give them life-saving water, food, and care, and help to bring them to safe sanctuary.
 HSI also provides expert training and support for shelters to ensure that they operate to the highest standards in China.